tegraoss/br.com.kaiquecruz.wifiwizard/README.md

 This Phonegap plugin enables WiFi management from within Phonegap applications.

-iOS has limited functionality, as Apple's WifiManager equivalent is only available as a private API.
-Any app that used these features would not be allowed on the app store.
-The only function availabe for iOS is `getCurrentSSID`.
+no suport for iOS

 ### Installation

 #### Master

-Run `phonegap plugin install https://github.com/danishin/WifiWizard.git`.
+Run `phonegap plugin install https://github.com/kaiquecruz/br.com.kaiquecruz.wifiwizard.git`.
 Please note that the plugin is in active development, and this will pull the most recent commits.

 #### Releases

-Run `cordova plugin add wifiwizard`.
+Run `cordova plugin add br.com.kaiquecruz.wifiwizard`.
 This will get the latest release of the plugin.

 ### Usage from within Cordova/Phonegap:

+#### `WifiWizard.saveEapConfig(SSID, username, password, win, fail);`

+Connects the phone to the given Wifi network.
+Returns the value of the Supplicant State.
+Suport for EAP-TLS protocol.

 #### `WifiWizard.formatWifiConfig(SSID, password, algorithm);`